 I’ve recently purchased a few old 35mm cameras and because I’ve started to write a post about them I took one to work today with the intention of shooting some pictures for the post.
-I walked into work as well to maximize my photo opportunities and during the walk I started thinking about the advantages of Digital Photography over film photography.
+I walked into work as well to maximise my photo opportunities and during the walk I started thinking about the advantages of Digital Photography over film photography.

 The next thing I noticed was about 30 minutes later, when it was light enough to try a shot.
 With the camera held tightly against a lamp post I took a shot of an interesting decorative effect in the brickwork of a large building in London Road in Stevenage.
 Without another thought I moved the camera in front of me and looked at the back of the film door – no preview !